-Ireland’s membership of the United Nations has been central to our foreign policy since we joined in 1955.
-The principles and values enshrined in the UN Charter are those which we have always strived to promote and protect.
+Membership of the United Nations has been central to Ireland’s foreign policy since we became a member in 1955.
+The principles and values enshrined in the UN Charter are those we have always striven to promote and protect.
 We will bring these values to our 2021-2022 term on the Security Council.

 The principles and values enshrined in the UN Charter are common goals held by Ireland, and our EU partners, including: